Mung Bean Sprouts, How to Sprout Mung Beans

 • Within 24 hours mung beans should sprout otherwise it means they are dead.

-• Refrigerate the mung bean sprouts in a clean dry air tight jar and use with in 2 to 4 days.
-You can eat them raw or add to salads, soups, stir fry and curries.
+• Refrigerate the mung bean sprouts in a clean dry air tight jar or a container with holes.
+Use with in 2 days.
+To avoid the risk of bacteria, cook them thoroughly before adding to salads.
+Alternately use them in soups, stir fry and curries.

 Notes